At the finish line! Bluff. 07 Feb 2021

 ULTRA ENDURANCE CYCLIST

-Joanna will be cycling the length of New Zealand, solo, to set a woman’s and Guinness world record for the 2,170km journey.
-It will be a massive challenge - but as Joanna says - totally worth it.
+Joanna has now confirmed the new date of February 2021 to cycle the length of New Zealand, solo.
+And in the process looking to set a woman’s and Guinness world record for the 2,170km journey.
+It will be a massive (yes massive) challenge - but as Joanna says - totally worth it.

 A few years ago after going through her own scares Joanna realised just how very lucky she is, and in meeting persons less fortunate in their cancer prognosis - she realised and that if only we took our gut health more seriously, talked about it more and could make more people aware of signs and symptoms of this disease that more people would have an opportunity for early detection and hopefully saved from any terminal diagnosis.